Skip to main content

 1. Understand billing entity configuration

 Before you create a billing entity, decide on these configuration details based on your business structure and compliance requirements.
-Then, use the Create billing entity API to send the information to PayPal.
+Then, you can make a POST call to the Create billing entity endpoint to send the information to PayPal.
 Basic identification

 • Name: Set a descriptive name that identifies the billing entity.